-This requirement can be fulfilled by an additional choreography task that is performed immediately prior to the exclusive gateway.
-This task informs the receivers of the choreography tasks immediately following the gateway about the decision.
-The resulting process choreography is shown in Figure 5.45.
+This requirement can be fulfilled by an additional sub-choreography that is performed immediately prior to the exclusive gateway.
+This sub-choreography informs the receivers of the choreography tasks immediately following the gateway about the decision.
+The resulting process choreography is shown in Figure 6.43.

 Choreography diagrams serve as blue prints to develop process orchestrations for the participants involved.
-Figure 5.46 details parts of the process orchestrations of the participants that realize the choreography discussed above.
-This diagram focuses on the realization of the exclusive gateway by the partner's orchestrations; process activities relating to the invitation and sending of the offer have been discarded.
+Figure 6.44 details parts of the process orchestrations of the participants that realize the choreography discussed above.
+This diagram focuses on the realization of the exclusive gateway by the partners' orchestrations; process activities relating to the invitation and sending of the offer have been discarded.